Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 People who live in or have visited these areas are barred from entering the state, unless they are granted a special exemption.

-Related: Qld Covid lockdown restrictions: update to Brisbane, south-east Queensland and Townsville coronavirus rules explained
+Related: Qld Covid restrictions: update to Brisbane, south-east Queensland and Townsville coronavirus rules explained

 If you are a Queensland resident returning from these areas, you will need to quarantine at a hotel for 14 days at your own expense.